-You find yourself in control of six youths who find themselves piloting a powerful weapon of unknown origin after they are forced to fight back against the Berman army that has been attacking their homeland of Gasco.
-As you journey, you will find others to help along the way, develop friendships between the characters, and power up your machine of death as you move forth to free your captured relatives.
+You control six youths who find themselves piloting a powerful weapon of unknown origin after they are forced to fight back against the Berman army that has been attacking their homeland of Gasco.
+As you journey, you'll find others to help along the way, develop friendships between the characters, and power up your machine of death as you move forth to free your captured relatives.

 However, things may not be so simple.
 Aboard this tank there is also a mysterious voice on a radio driving the crew forward, and a strange ghost that seems to haunt the halls.
 Also this monstrous tank, named Taranis, has a dormant weapon that sleeps, awaiting a desperate hour to arise and unleash its devastation, but at a great cost.

-If you like tactical RPG combat with good art direction and an orchestrated soundtrack, then you would do well to play this one.
+If you like tactical RPG combat with good art direction and an orchestrated soundtrack, you'd do well to play this one.
 More details and minor spoilers found past the divider.

 The story follows Sam, an extremely unlucky 18-year-old.
 After years in an orphanage and never being adopted, she moves into her first apartment.
 When she encounters a black cat, her luck suddenly changes, becoming good - and when it reverts to her previous bad luck, she follows the cat into the magical Land of Luck, the source of all luck in our world (both good and bad).

 Most of the film revolves around Sam trying to regain luck - not for herself, but to help a younger girl at the orphanage - while a series of evasions and accidents escalate into circumstances that threaten the Land of Luck itself.